hackingsage/AI-Assistant/README.md

 ## ✨ Key Features

-*   **⚡ Real-time AI Chat**: Blazing fast WebSocket-powered streaming for a "live typing" experience.
+*   **Real-time AI Chat**: Blazing fast WebSocket-powered streaming for a "live typing" experience.
-*   **🛠️ Custom Skills**: Write JavaScript snippets directly in the UI.
+*   **Custom Skills**: Write JavaScript snippets directly in the UI.
 ARIA can autonomously trigger these skills based on your conversation.
-*   **⏱️ Automations**: Schedule cron-based tasks (e.g., Daily Summaries at 9 AM) that run securely in the background.
+*   **Automations**: Schedule cron-based tasks (e.g., Daily Summaries at 9 AM) that run securely in the background.
-*   **🧠 Persistent Memory**: ARIA remembers facts, preferences, and past context using a dedicated long-term memory system.
+*   **Persistent Memory**: ARIA remembers facts, preferences, and past context using a dedicated long-term memory system.
-*   **💾 Local & Secure Data**: Everything (conversations, memories, skills) lives locally in a SQLite database.
+*   **Local & Secure Data**: Everything (conversations, memories, skills) lives locally in a SQLite database.
-*   **📊 Usage Tracking**: Monitor your OpenRouter token usage and costs directly from the dashboard.
+*   **Usage Tracking**: Monitor your OpenRouter token usage and costs directly from the dashboard.
-*   **🎨 Rich Media Support**: Renders Markdown, syntax-highlighted code blocks, and complex math equations via LaTeX.
+*   **Rich Media Support**: Renders Markdown, syntax-highlighted code blocks, and complex math equations via LaTeX.

 ---